microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

     environment; such requests should be rejected.

 ProofKeyWacAheadOfHost
-    Tests that hosts accept requests where the **X-WOPI-Proof** value is correctly signed with the *old* proof key.
-    This can happen when a WOPI client has updated proof keys but the host hasn't re-run :ref:`WOPI discovery <discovery>` yet.
+    Tests that hosts accept requests where the **X-WOPI-Proof** value is invalid but the **X-WOPI-ProofOld** value is signed with *current* public key.
+This can happen when a WOPI client such as Office Online has rotated proof keys but the host hasn't re-run :ref:`WOPI discovery <discovery>` yet.

 ProofKeyWacBehindHost
-    Tests that hosts accept requests where the **X-WOPI-Proof** value is invalid but the **X-WOPI-ProofOld** value is signed with *current* public key.
-This can happen when a WOPI client has updated proof keys, the host has re-run :ref:`WOPI discovery <discovery>` and has the updated proof keys, but the datacenter machine making the WOPI request does not yet have the updated keys.
+    Tests that hosts accept requests where the **X-WOPI-ProofOld** value is invalid but the **X-WOPI-Proof** value is signed with *old* public key.
+This can happen when a WOPI client has rotated proof keys, the host has re-run :ref:`WOPI discovery <discovery>` and has the updated keys, but the datacenter machine making the WOPI request does not yet have the updated keys.

 WopiTimestampOlderThan20Min
-    Tests that hosts reject requests with an **X-WOPI-Timestamp** value that represents a time more than than 20 minutes old.
+    Tests that hosts reject requests with an **X-WOPI-Timestamp** value that represents a time more than 20 minutes old.